-E. Electric Distribution System Needs
+F. Electric Distribution System Needs

-Electric dDistribution system needs shall be defined liberally, spanning both electric and gas, load and generation, and delivery-side and supply-side.
-Distribution system needs include, but are not limited to: system maintenance needs, system capacity (normal and emergency), voltage performance, reliability performance, protection coordination, fault current management, reactive power compensation, asset condition assessment, distributed generation constraints, and operational considerations, and customer requests.
-Distribution system needs shall be focused on ensuring safe and reliable operation of the distribution system.
-Note that not all system needs can be addressed by NWAs.
+Electric dDistribution system needs shall encompass the electric and gas systems and shall include, but are not limited to: system capacity (normal and emergency), voltage performance, reliability performance, protection coordination, fault current management, reactive power compensation, asset condition assessment, distributed generation constraints, and operational considerations.
+Note that not all system needs can be addressed by NWAs or NPAs.

-F. Optimization of Grid Distribution System Performance
+G. Optimization of Grid Distribution System Performance

 Optimizing grid performance refers to a Activities undertaken to improve the performance and efficiency of the electric distribution system by the distribution company.
-Performance improvements can include enhanced reliability, peak load reduction, and increased capacity utilization for more efficient use of assets.
-More efficient delivery of electricity can include optimization of operations and reduced system losses.
+Performance improvements can include but are not limited to enhanced reliability, peak load reduction, and increased capacity utilization for more efficient use of assets.
+More efficient delivery of electricity or natural gas can include optimization of operations and reduced system losses.
 Costs and data requirements associated with these optimization activities should be considered.
-Optimization of distribution system performance includes activities that (1) control the long-term costs of the distribution system, (2) give customers more energy choices and information, and (3) build a flexible distribution system to integrate more clean energy generation.
-Optimizing distribution systems, emperformance may include both electric and/or natural gas delivery systems.

-G. Cost-effectiveness
+H. Cost-effectiveness